nathangthomas/meteor-todos/README.md

 ### Run Meteor ToDos Locally
 - Type `meteor` in your terminal to spin up your server.
 - Visit [http://localhost:3000/](http://localhost:3000/) in your browser to interact with the app.
+- Run the test suite by running `TEST_WATCH=1 meteor test --driver-package meteortesting:mocha` in your terminal.

 ## Live App
 You can also interact with a live version of Meteor ToDos hosted on Heroku at [App is not yet hosted on Heroku](http://localhost:3000/)